MyEtherWallet/knowledge-base-v3/src/content/best-of/ethereum-encryption-bkp-presale-files.md

 {
-"title"       : "Keypairs, presale files & encryption", "sort"        : "6",
+"title"       : "On Components of the Ethereum Pre-Sale File & Encryption", "sort"        : "06",
 "category"    : "Best Of",
 "description" : "Best Of",
 "date_published" : "2017-07-05T08:00:00+08:00",